rhinestonewtf/module-sdk/src/README.md

 - **Easily install and uninstall** modules for any [ERC-7579](https://erc7579.com/) account
 - **Interact with** and **use** modules using a simple and consistent API
 - Can be used **alongside existing account SDKs** such as [permissionless.js](https://www.npmjs.com/package/permissionless), [Biconomy](https://www.npmjs.com/package/@biconomy/account), [Zerodev](https://www.npmjs.com/package/@zerodevapp/sdk) and many more
-- **Use existing modules**, such as:
+- **Use core modules**, such as:
-  - **ECDSA Validator** - Use ECDSA signatures to control an account
-  - **Webauthn Validator** - Use webauthn/passkeys to control an account
-  - **MFA Validator** - Set up multi-factor authentication for an account
-  - **Scheduled Transfers** - Schedule transfers to occur at a future time with an optional interval
-  - **Scheduled Orders** - Schedule swap orders to occur at a future time with an optional interval
+  - AutoSavings Executor: Automatically save a percentage of incoming funds
+  - ColdStorage Hook: Prevent funds from being withdrawn without a timelock
+  - Deadman Switch Validator: Prevent funds from being locked forever
+  - Hook Multiplexer: Combine multiple hooks into one with fine-grained control over when they are called
+  - MultiFactor Validator: Use multiple validators in combination as a multi-factor authentication system
+  - Ownable Executor: Allow an account to control a subaccount and pay for its transaction fees
+  - Ownable Validator: Authenticate on your account with multiple ECDSA keys
+  - Registry Hook: Query the Module Registry before installing and using modules
+  - Scheduled Orders Executor: Execute swaps on a specified schedule
+  - Scheduled Transfers Executor: Transfer funds on a specified schedule
+  - Social Recovery Validator: Recover your account using a set of guardians

 In-depth documentation is available at [docs.rhinestone.wtf](https://docs.rhinestone.wtf/module-sdk/).

+## Using the ModuleSDK

-## Installation
+### Installation

 Install [viem](https://viem.sh) as a peer dependency and then install the Module SDK: